 Playa del Canuelo

-Closer 10 km to the centre of Nerja, La Cala de las Albequillas is one of those cities that are never too busy.
+Closer 10 km to Nerja, La Cala de las Albequillas is one of those cities that are never too busy.
 It is highly recommended for those who search for a tranquil area.
 Due to its crystal clear water, it is perfect for snorkelling as it has a wide range of fish species,underwater caves and rock formations to explore.
 Swimsuits are optional, so don’t be surprise if you see nudists around.

 Playa del Cristo